actionlogementservices/aurelia-plugin-ui/README.md

 ### `DialogService`

-Display modal dialog with Bootstrap style.
+Display modal dialog or offcanvas with Bootstrap style.

 - Inject the [`DialogService`](./doc/src-core-dialog-service_dialog-service.md) in your viewmodel and use the `open` method to open the dialog.
+You can pass the `mode` parameter with the `offcanvas` value to the open method in order to select an offcanvas rendering rather than a modal one.
 - Create a view and a viewmodel for your modal dialog.
 - Inject the [`DialogController`](./doc/src-core-dialog-service_dialog-controller.md) in the modal viewmodel to retrieve input parameters and use
   - the `ok` method of the controller to pass output parameters to the caller and close the modal.